Dual Diagnosis Treatment Arlington, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a dual diagnosis treatment center in Arlington, VA that offers treatment for mental health and substance abuse disorders that include BPD as well as schizoid personality disorder.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a dual-diagnosis treatment center in Arlington, VA that provides treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as anorexia.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County